yireo-joomla/Z-Ray-Joomla/README.md

 Version 0.2.4 (stable) = Ready for production.
 Leave your comment for feature suggestions.

 ### Requirements
+For version 2.4: Zend Server 8.0 with Z-Ray support enabled.

-Zend Server 8 with Z-Ray support enabled.
+For version 2.5 or higher: Zend Server 8.1 with Z-Ray support enabled.

 This extension will only output on Joomla sites with the Z-Ray toolbar enabled.